Title Loan Laws And Disclosures For Each State

 Florida

-The loan agreement must explain that if you don’t pay the loan back as agreed, the lender can take your car, sell it, and keep the sales amount up to what you owe, plus reasonable expenses to cover the costs of repossession and sale.
+The loan agreement must explain that if you don’t pay the loan back as agreed, the lender can take your car, sell it, and keep the amount up to what you owe, plus reasonable expenses to cover the costs of repossession and sale.

 Georgia